 Internship experience acquired in real work sites are valued by both employers and universities (e.g., Kaser; Brooks, & Brooks, 2007).
 During their undergraduate education, students often enrol in work internships to prepare themselves for entering the workforce.
-From the perspective of career exploration, an internship is seen as an intervention that fosters career exploration (Cheung, 2015).
-Career exploration is defined as a process to understand oneself and the world of work, as well as the career outcomes (Porfeli & Skorikov, 2010). aspect, career decidedness, refers to students' Previous studies have shown that career degree of decision certainty towards specific exploration is associated with future career career choices (Jones, 1989).
-The second related exploration (Gamboa, Paixão, & de Jesus, 2013), aspect is vocational identity, which denotes a career decidedness (Blustein, Pauling, DeMania, clear and stable sense of one's career goals, & Faye, 1994) and vocational identity (Blustein interests, and talents (Holland, Daiger & Power, et al, 1994; Praskova, Creed, & Hood, 2015).
-Gamboa, Paixão and de Jesus (2013) found that experience was associated with higher levels of the quality of internships were predictive of vocational self-concept crystallization (Brooks, career exploration among Portuguese high Cornelius, Greenfield, & Joseph, 1995).
-We school students who participated in the went further to test internship effects in internships.
-In this study, we expect internships to enhance career exploration significantly we examined the impact of internships on among university students in Hong Kong.
+From the perspective of career exploration, an career exploration (Cheung, 2015).
+Career exploration is defined as a process to understand oneself and the world of work, as well as the interaction between the two to yield desirable career outcomes (Porfeli & Skorikov, 2010).
+Previous studies have shown that career exploration is associated with future career et al, 1994; Praskova, Creed, & Hood, 2015).
+Gamboa, Paixão and de Jesus (2013) found that internships.
+In this study, we expect internships to enhance career exploration significantly among university students in Hong Kong.